buk7456/FreeTX/doc/custom_curves.md

 <br>See the mixer guide for an example where custom curves are used.

 #### Combining two curves for extra points or nodes
-If more curve points are desired, a work around trick is to combine two curves by switching out one for the other in the mixer, with help of a logical switch.
+If more curve points are desired, a work around is to combine two curves by switching out one for the other in the mixer, with help of a logical switch.